Three Lions (song): Music video

-Pedro Romhanyi directed the music video for the original Three Lions.
+Pedro Romhanyi directed the music video for the original "Three Lions".
 Romhanyi said that while Skinner and Baddiel are comedians, they took the recording seriously, as "this is not about making a pop video; it's about doing something that's good for football."
 Baddiel recalled that Romhanyi insisted that the music video feel "homely", opening with Skinner and Baddiel making tea while watching television at home.

 The video also features much archival footage and images of the referenced 1966 and later teams featuring for example, Bobby Moore, Nobby Stiles, and Gary Lineker.
 The contemporary pub scene was filmed at The Queen of the Isle in London, which was demolished in 2004.
-The pub scene includes a cameo appearance by 1966 team member Geoff Hurst, who is the first player to score a hat-trick in a World Cup final.
+The pub scene includes a cameo appearance by 1966 team member Geoff Hurst, who was the first player to score a hat-trick in a World Cup final.

-Reception

-The Britpop phenomenon was at its peak in 1996, and the Lightning Seeds were one of its leading acts, so their involvement gave the song very wide appeal.
-It reached number one on the singles chart, and as England progressed to the semi-finals, stadiums around the country echoed to the sound of fans singing the song after English victories over Scotland, the Netherlands and Spain.
-It was so popular that even other teams liked it.
-England faced Germany in the semi-finals, and Jürgen Klinsmann said later that the Germans were singing the song themselves on the way to the stadium, and the German team and the crowd sang the song as they paraded the trophy on the Römer balcony in Frankfurt.
-The single as a result reached number 49 on the German Singles Chart.
-The song was later sung by Germany fans during their team's first appearance at the new Wembley in 2007 and is still heard frequently on German radio stations.
-Broudie said he was shocked to hear German fans singing the song after beating England at Euro 96.